meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Including bone broth in diet can elevate vitamin D levels despite not containing D itself
 -   Vitamin D supplementation generally helps short-term (but should not be sustained)
 -   Vitamin D supplementation is harmful if hanging out in the sun would *not* increase it (something else the bottleneck)
     -   Clarification: suppose you take a person with low D levels, tell them to go out in the sun for two hours a day, and test them a few weeks later.
 Many people will show a much higher level of vit D, but some people will not have shown any increase.
-For these people, it&rsquo;s a bad idea to force it up with supplements, as there&rsquo;s a reason the body chose not to produce D.
+For these people, it&rsquo;s a bad idea to force it up with supplements, as there&rsquo;s a reason the body chose not to produce D, such as lack of magnesium or calcium.
 -   The immune system works better in a fasted state
 -   Staying in a ketotic metabolism for 300+ days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
 -   When giving an Oral Glucose Tolerance Test (OGTT) to a ketotic person (i.e. feeding them a lot of sugar) causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem with this person: letting them acclimate to carbs for a day first will ensure a normal response to OGTT thereafter.